Exponential Law for Random Maps on Compact Manifolds: Introduction

 \section{Introduction}

-There has been extensive study on random dynamical systems in the last few decades.
-Unlike deterministic systems which only consider the iteration of one map, random systems allow the composition of different maps.
+As a generalisation of deterministic dynamical systems but also as a better approximation of natural phenomena (e.g. existence of smalls perturbations), random dynamical systems have been extensively study in the last few decades.
+Unlike deterministic systems which only consider the iteration of one map, random systems allow the composition of different maps (for example by adding the presence of random noise or random perturbations) thus increasing the difficulty to analyze their statistical properties, in particular since these maps generally do not share a common invariant measure.
 We point the readers to the review paper by Kifer and Liu~\cite{KL06} for more details.

-The study of hitting/return times for deterministic systems traces all the way back to the famous work of Poincar\'e~\cite{P99}.
-If we denote by $\tau_A(x)$ the first time that the orbit of $x$ enters the set $A$, then one can choose a sequence of nested sets $\{A_n\}_{n=1}^\infty$ and consider the sequence of functions
+Among these statistical properties, we would like to focus on limit laws for rare events, more precisely Hitting Time Statistics (HTS) and Return Time Statistics (RTS).
+The study of hitting/return times for deterministic systems traces all the way back to the famous work of Poincar\'e~\cite{P99} who proved that the orbit of almost every point comes back as close as you want to its starting point and our main subject of interest will be the time needed for the orbit to come back.
+More precisely, if we denote by $\tau_A(x)$ the first time that the orbit of $x$ enters the set $A$, then one can consider the functions

-where $\mu$ is an invariant measure of the transformation and the scaling factor $\frac{1}{\mu(A_n)}$ is suggested by the Lemma of Kac~\cite{K47} which says that $\int_A\tau_A\,d\mu=1$.
-One is naturally interested whether the functions $F_n$ converge to a limiting function $F$ as $n\to\infty$.
-Indeed, if the sets $A_n$ are taken to be cylinder sets with respect to a generating measurable partition, then the limit is known to be exponential for non-periodic points for mixing measures (see e.g.~\cite{GS97,Ab2}).
-In the case of Bowen balls the same result is known to be true~\cite{HY}.
-For geometric balls $B_r(y)$ it has been proven that the limit $F$ is exponential if $\mu$ has exponential decay of correlations (e.g. \cite{Rou14} and references therein).

-For random dynamical systems one can define the (quenched) hitting time in a similar way.
-More precisely, we define $\tau^\omega_A(x)$ as the first time the orbit of $x$ enters the set $A$ under the randomly composed map starting with $T_\omega$ (for definitions see below).
-There are two ways to define the hitting times distribution, namely

 and